caohieu04/Quickest-Path-In-London/README.md

 # Quickest path in London
 * A student project in FPT University
    * About
       * Extracting infomations of road networking in London from [openstreetmap](https://www.openstreetmap.org/), this can then run Dijsktra Algorithm to find shortest path.
 Using OpenAPI to implement server and Google Map API to get nice background map from Google.
-Heuristic approach: assuming one's velocity is road's max-speed, quickest route is obtained instead of shortest route
+Slight tweak with heuristic approach: assuming one's velocity is road's max-speed, quickest route is obtained.
 * Technical
    * Shortest Path:
       * Function sh(src, des, by):